 These frequently asked questions are provided to individuals considering submitting a proposal for the ILOTA Conference through the Call for Papers process.
-If you have additional questions, please reach out to our Conference Coordinator at ilotaconference @gmail.com.
+If you have additional questions, please reach out to our Executive Director at office @ilota.org.

 Do I have to be published or does my topic have to be published in order to submit?